pramitij/adapter-lab-pramitij/README.md

 1. Cloning a Repository: <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>
 2. Any GitHub Setup: Please refer to the Git & GitHub Fundamentals Repository shared to you by your respective TA and refer the README.md section

+### Specifications of Assignment
+LAB

+Implement the Adapter Structural Object Design Pattern illustrated in today's slides.

+AND ALSO RE-IMPLEMENT the same solution as an Adapter Structural Class Design Pattern (Java does NOT support multiple inheritance but you work around it for this lab)

 Please reach out to your respective TA if you need any help in regards with submission/ GitHub

 Author: